-On-site Monitoring Visits will begin with those grantees that are currently spending or have completed spending for that federal fiscal year (FFY).
+On-site monitoring visits will begin with those sub-recipients that are currently spending and risks are identified and significant for that federal fiscal year (FY 18).
 Site visits may be combined when geographically convenient.
-There is a financial/ programmatic on-site monitoring checklist to assist in the completion of all required tasks.
+There is a financial/programmatic on-site monitoring checklist to assist in the completion of all